hatonthecat/wakingcode/README.md

 # wakingcode
-A Glossary of Enlightened Programming Codes (Not Yet Irigaray 1.0 Compliant)
+A Glossary of synapse-excited Programming Codes (Not Yet Irigaray 1.0 Compliant)
 ---

 mklov not dir (Birth a lovectory without invoking dir, which is too authoritarian)